Combined Bachelor’s/Advanced Degree Opportunities

 These activities should be completed no later than the end of the autumn quarter of the participant’s third undergraduate year.

-Credits earned during the first year of Law School are applied toward the undergraduate bachelor’s degree.
+Credits earned during the first year of law school are applied toward the undergraduate bachelor’s degree.

-Students must apply for Bachelor’s degree conferral during the first year in the College of Law.
+Students must apply for bachelor’s degree conferral during the first year in the College of Law.
 Students successfully completing the undergraduate degree requirements will have their undergraduate degree conferred upon successful completion of the first year of Law.

 Students may opt out of the College of Law segment of the program and continue in the undergraduate college during their fourth year.
 If students withdraw after the first semester in the College of Law, they return to the undergraduate college for the winter quarter.